-Deficiencies in field and laboratory measurement systems involve, but are not limited to such things as instrument malfunctions, failures in calibration, blank contamination, quality control samples outside QAPP defined limits, etc. In many cases, the field technician or lab analyst will be able to correct the problem.
+Deficiencies in field and laboratory measurement systems involve, but are not limited to such things as instrument malfunctions, failures in calibration, blank contamination, quality control samples outside QAPP-defined limits, etc. In many cases, the field technician or lab analyst will be able to correct the problem.
 If the problem is resolvable by the field technician or lab analyst, then they will document the problem on the field data sheet or laboratory record and complete the analysis.
-If the problem is not resolvable, then it is conveyed to the applicable Laboratory Manager, who will make the determination and notify the ANRA Quality Manager if the problem compromises sample results.
+If the problem is not resolvable, then it is conveyed to the applicable Laboratory Supervisor, who will make the determination if the problem compromises sample results.
 If the analytical system failure may compromise the sample results, the resulting data will not be reported to the TCEQ.
-The nature and disposition of the problem is reported on the data report which is sent to the ANRA CRP Project Manager.
-ANRA CRP Project Manager will include this information in the CAP and submit with the Progress Report which is sent to the TCEQ CRP Project Manager.
+The nature and disposition of the problem is reported on the data report, which is sent to the ANRA Clean Rivers Program Manager.
+The ANRA Clean Rivers Program Manager will include this information in a CAP and submit with the Progress Report, which is sent to the TCEQ CRP Project Manager.